Northrop YF-23: Proposed revival

 In 2004, Northrop Grumman (Note: Northrop acquired Grumman in 1994 to become Northrop Grumman.) proposed an F-23-based bomber called the FB-23 (Note: The "F/B-23" designation was also used.)
 "Rapid Theater Attack" (RTA) to meet a USAF solicitation for an interim regional bomber, for which the Lockheed Martin FB-22 and Boeing B-1R were also competing.
 The FB-23 would have a two-seat cockpit and a similar planform shape to the F-23, but considerably larger in all dimensions, about 100 ft in overall length, to fulfill the bomber role with a combat radius of over 1600 nmi and internal payload of 10000 lb.
 The engines would also have round axisymmetric nozzles above the aft deck rather than each having a single wedge-shaped flap.
 The EMD F-23's semicircular inlet design with the conical compression bump was retained.
 Northrop Grumman modified the YF-23 PAV-2 to serve as a display model for its proposed interim bomber.
 The possibility of an FB-23 interim bomber ended with the 2006 Quadrennial Defense Review, which favored a long-range strategic bomber with much greater range.
 The USAF has since moved on to the Next-Generation Bomber and Long Range Strike Bomber program.

-In 2018, Northrop Grumman responded to a Japan Air Self-Defense Force (JASDF) solicitation for industry partners to assist with the development of its 5th/6th generation (F-X) fighter.
+In 2018, Northrop Grumman responded to a Japan Air Self-Defense Force (JASDF) solicitation for industry partners to assist with the development of its fifth/sixth generation (F-X) fighter.
 There was speculation that the company could offer a modernized version of the F-23 to the JASDF.
-Lockheed Martin offered an airframe derived from the F-22, but Japan did not select these proposals due to cost and industrial work-share concerns.
+Meanwhile, Lockheed Martin offered an airframe derived from the F-22.
+Ultimately, Japan did not move forward with these proposals due to cost and industrial work-share concerns.